This is the final brief I will be allowed to file

 website, from which Mediacom's attorney presumably got his information,

-I never heard the charge that any "conduct" of mine was cited to justify
+I never heard the charge that any "conduct" of mine was cited

 the marshals.
 It was my writing, they said, which was why on August 15 I